Ford S-MAX MPV - Interior & comfort

 The focus of the S-MAX’s light and airy interior is its sporty looking dashboard.
 All the controls are still well laid-out and easy to use.
 There are plenty of soft-touch materials and build quality on the whole feels better than its predecessor.
 The Ford S-MAX’s front seats aren’t quite as high as those in other people carriers, but they are terrifically supportive and comfortable to sit in.
 You also still get a commanding view of the road ahead and lots of adjustment to help find your ideal seating position.

 On the range-topping Vignale version you’ll find that Ford’s finest leather has been applied not only to the seats but also to the dashboard, the door panels and the lid to the centre console.
 The seats seem more comfortable, too, as if cushioning has been increased.
 The car we tested had ‘Cashmere’ leather, a light colour that we are concerned might not stand up too well against everyday family use.
 The darker colours are likely to be a lot more resistant to staining.

-For around £2,000 more, Titanium adds satellite navigation, automatic headlights, lane-keeping assistance and keyless entry.
-ST-Line is considerably more expensive than Titanium and adds sports suspension, 18-inch alloys, a distinctive bodykit and heated seats.
+Zetec has been withdrawn now, so Titanium opens the range.
+On top of the equipment just listed, you get satellite-navigation, automatic headlights, lane-keeping assistance and keyless entry.
+ST-Line is more expensive than Titanium and adds sports suspension, 18-inch alloys, a distinctive bodykit and heated seats.
 Bear in mind that the firm ride from that wheel and suspension setup might not suit young passengers in the back, but you can specify optional self-levelling suspension to combat this.